4 Antiretroviral drugs

 - List the goals of antiretroviral treatment.

-- Describe the three classes of antiretroviral drugs commonly used.
+- Describe the 3 classes of antiretroviral drugs commonly used.

 - Describe the actions of antiretroviral drugs.